Frequently Asked Questions

 The new deans have seen program narratives for their colleges.
 They, along with current academic leaders, will be meeting in a series of retreats in June to discuss the Program Prioritization process and recommendations made for their colleges, and will participate in the creation of action plans.

-According to the website, the task force recommendations will be sent to deans, vice presidents and program leaders for development of “action plans.”
+According to the website, the task force recommendations will be sent to deans, vice presidents and program leaders for the development of “action plans.”
 What will those plans look like, and how can people contribute to them?
 Also, how will they be shared, and with whom?

 The action plans will consist of three main sections: First, the leaders will be asked whether they find individual recommendations to be reasonable (and if not, why not); second, what type of action they propose (from “no action” to “significant new action”); and third, if action is proposed, a list of steps and timelines, individuals impacted, resources required, and consequences.
 In addition, the action plans will provide an opportunity for programs to address specific gaps or omissions in the program narrative.
 Completed action plans will go to the President and his Senior Cabinet advisors for review.